Valbou/js-balls/README.md

 # Javascript Balls

-Just an old little JS to manipulate canvas
+Just an old little JS to manipulate canvas.

 You can adjust balls number and size as needed in balls.js file.